lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Immerse yourself in the vibrant atmosphere of **Square Street**, lined with shops, eateries, and traditional Naxi buildings, capturing the lively spirit of Dayan Old Town.
+          Let birdsongs be your guide as you spot flashes of vibrant colour.
+          Listen for the distinctive sounds of Grey Woodpeckers

+          and look out for the striking plumage of Lady Amherst's pheasant.
+A real treat for bird lovers

+          and nature enthusiasts.

         image:
           type: ImageBlock
           url: /images/DY-icon6b.jpg